“What men call impossible, very rarely is so.”

 Who are the trustees of the charity?

-Its trustees are: David Bliss, an estate manager who has advised several of the largest estates in Britain; Anthony Burton, senior partner in the law firm Simons, Muirhead and Burton; Felix Dennis; his brother Julian Dennis; and Ian Leggett, a chartered accountant with many years experience in commercial and charitable endeavours.
+Its trustees are: David Bliss, an estate manager who has advised several of the largest estates in Britain; Anthony Burton, senior partner in the law firm Simons, Muirhead and Burton; Felix Dennis; his brother Julian Dennis; Ian Leggett, a chartered accountant with many years experience in commercial and charitable endeavours; Alison Hunter, a HR professional with experience in charity and Corporate Social Responsibility activities.

 None of the trustees at this time are paid for their services, in order to keep administration costs low.